leahgarrett/image-management-system/docs/roles-and-permissions.md

 collection:
   - read
   - share
-  - invite
 ```

 ## Notes

-- A given user is limited only to the Groups, Collections, etc. they are granted access to
+- A given user’s visibility is limited to the Groups, Collections, and related resources granted to them (i.e. an Admin does not have visibility of all Groups)
-- For the first iteration of this project, perhaps all users are Admins (and Contributors and Casuals are added later)
+- Contributor has been added to scope for V1 so that Admins don't have to upload all media themselves (i.e. the Upload Flow is separated from the Admin Flow: [High-level navigation](./ui-flow.md#1-high-level-navigation))
-- Consider use of inheritance (e.g. does an Admin always have administrative privileges over all Collections in their Group?)
+- Consideration: use of inheritance (e.g. does an Admin always have administrative privileges over all Collections in their Group?)
 - Assumption: share links are not public (not by default, anyway)
 - Potential future feature: lightweight custom roles
 - Potential future feature: restrict downloads
-- Consider adding social-specific scopes, to allow Casuals to be able to edit/delete their own social interactions (e.g. comments, likes)
+- Potential future feature: allow Casuals to be able to edit/delete their own social interactions (e.g. comments, likes)
+- Potential future feature: allow Casuals to flag an image or video for deletion (along with a comment)